-British Prime Minister Johnson to face confidence vote
+British Prime Minister Johnson to face no-confidence vote

 If Johnson is ousted it would spark a Conservative leadership contest, in which several prominent government ministers are likely to run.

-Conservative lawmaker Roger Gale, a Johnson critic, said “we have some very good alternatives to the prime minister so we’re not short of choice.
+Conservative lawmaker Roger Gale, a Johnson critic, said “we have some very good alternatives to the prime minister so we’re not short of choice.”

 “Any single one of those people in my view would make a better prime minister than the one that we’ve got at the moment,” he told the BBC.